Analysis | Biden aims to pass popular spending bill — by shedding popular proposals

 It’s also worth emphasizing that Trump had two votes to spare in the Senate and a much bigger House majority, whereas Biden can’t lose a single Senate Democrat in the 50-50 chamber or more than a handful of votes in the House.
 If Biden had 52 Senate votes like Trump did, and the votes of Sens.
 Kyrsten Sinema (D-Ariz.) and Joe Manchin III (D-W.Va.) weren’t necessary, we’d likely be in a much different situation.

 But the fact that getting this bill across the line seems to involve shelving some quite-popular policy ideas is certainly a commentary on the tightrope Democrats have had to walk here.
 These are things that would seem reasonably popular even in a pretty red state like West Virginia — even if the overall price tag of Biden’s proposal might not be.
-They’re also in many cases, as The Post’s Marianna Sotomayor writes, things vulnerable Democrats would very much like to be able to run on in the 2022 midterms.
+They’re also in many cases, as The Washington Post’s Marianna Sotomayor writes, things vulnerable Democrats would very much like to be able to run on in the 2022 midterms.

 And yet, here we are.